StellarJockey/R1Delta-Mods/README.md

 -
 * Step 1: Download the repo in bulk.
 Click the big green button that says `<> Code ▼` and extract the zip file.

-* Step 2: In the Titanfall 1 main menu, open the `ADDONS` menu, click `OPEN ADDONS FOLDER`, and simply place the desired mods from the zip into the folder.
+* Step 2: In the Titanfall 1 main menu, open the `ADDONS` menu, click `OPEN ADDONS FOLDER`, and simply place the desired mods into the folder.

 * Step 3: Hit `RELOAD`.
 Make sure they're all yellow (enabled), otherwise the engine will throw a fit.